hackbinghamton/IntroToProgrammingWorkshop/intro_to_programming.md

 Hit the keyboard shortcut Ctrl - Alt - T.

 ### Windows
-Windows also has a built-in terminal, Command Prompt; however, Command Prompt's shell differs greatly from the shells on Mac and Linux.
-So you will need to install a shell.
+Windows also has a built-in terminal, Powershell; however, Powershell's shell differs from the shells on Mac and Linux.

-We recommend you install Git since it comes with a version of Bash (the shell on Mac and Linux).

-You can get it [here.](https://git-for-windows.github.io/)
+Git comes with a version of Bash (the shell on Mac and Linux).
+This tutorial mostly follows Bash conventions -- some commands will work on Powershell, and some will not.
+You can get Git (and its version of Bash) [here.](https://git-for-windows.github.io/)

 ### File Structure
 #### Directories